Adventures of Captain Marvel: Production

 Adventures of Captain Marvel was budgeted at $135,553, although the final negative cost was $145,588 (a $10,035, or 7.4%, overspend).
 It was filmed between December 23, 1940, and January 30, 1941, under the working title Captain Marvel.
 The serial's production number was 1098.

-The serial was the outgrowth of Republic's lengthy failed attempt at licensing National Periodical Publications' (DC Comics today) Superman character.
-Paramount Pictures successfully tied up all the character's theatrical exhibition rights for its series of color Superman animated cartoons, produced for them by Fleischer Studios.
-The license that National Comics had provided to Paramount was exclusive and prevented other film companies from using the Superman character, even in a non-animated production.
+The serial was the outgrowth of Republic's lengthy failed attempt at licensing Action Comics' (DC Comics today) Superman character.
+Paramount Pictures successfully tied up all the character's theatrical exhibition rights for its series of color Superman cartoons, produced for them by Fleischer Studios, which was awarded the license by the publisher.
+The license that Action Comics provided gave Paramount exclusive use and prevented other film companies from using the Superman character, even in a non-animated production.
 Undaunted, Republic's completed script was reworked with various changes; it now had an original masked hero, the Copperhead, standing in for Superman, subsequently becoming the Mysterious Doctor Satan serial.
 The studio then approached Fawcett Comics about filming their most popular superhero, and they agreed.
 Director William Witney, however, was skeptical about trying to adapt Captain Marvel after the problems encountered with Superman.
 In spite of this, Adventures of Captain Marvel became the first superhero film adaptation of a comic book character.

 National attempted legal action to prevent Republic from developing their arch rival's most successful character, citing Republic's failure at adapting a Superman serial.
 Their attempt was unsuccessful, however, and Captain Marvel went into production.
 Writing in his autobiography of the period, William Witney revealed that in his court deposition he had claimed that both Superman and Captain Marvel were derivatives of Popeye.
 About a decade later, following an ongoing legal battle with National and a declining comics market, Fawcett ceased publication of all its comic book titles.
 In the 1970s the dormant Captain Marvel family of characters was licensed and revived by DC Comics, which they ultimately wound up purchasing, adding a final chapter to the Fawcett/DC saga.

 The opening military scenes in the serial were reused footage lifted from Republic's 1938 film Storm Over Bengal.